If you're in Year 10 at school and you're reading this post, then you're probably about to start looking for work experience ideas.

 The finance sector is huge and there are various different jobs within the industry.
 Places like banks, building societies and accountancy firms regularly take work experience students.
-This sector is particularly competitive so again, make sure your CV and covering letter is tailored specifically towards a career in finance.

 Hopefully after reading this post, you’ll have an idea of the best places to look for work experience ideas.
 Our parting advice is to cast your net far and wide, particularly if you’re applying for placements in competitive industries.